top of page

 Logo by Aiko Jane Kihara-Hunt

-The International Law Training and Research Hub is a group of people within the University of Tokyo, who have a strong interest in international law.
-We are not able to answer inquiries about other professors and researchers or the educational programs offered at the University of Tokyo.
+The International Law Training and Research Hub is a community based at the University of Tokyo, comprised of individuals with a strong interest in international law.

 • YouTube